LeNPaul/email-automation/README.md

 ### To Do

-* Implement as a production web server
+* Implement as a production web server (use flask)

 * Refactor to improve readability and performance